wangziqi2013/wangziqi2013.github.io/_posts/2020-08-24-timestone.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. TimeStone is essentially redo log + group commit + operation logging.
+Group commit amortizes persistence cost by combining multiple object updates into one and let the traffic be absorbed by DRAM.
+Operation logging works with group commit to allow transactions to commit immediately, since the txn can be recovered using the operation log.

 **Lowlight:**

 1. How does each transaction find the volatile object in the write set?
 Is there a per-thread mapping table that maps the